-- Provide me with an adequate solution to my problem - Give me someone I can trust and - where value is in the services, where value is in the service, not the price!
+- Provide me with an adequate solution to my problem - Give me someone I can trust and - Give me value-added services, where value is in the service, not the price!
 It's about staying in touch, responding on a timely basis, being accessible at times convenient to our customers, and helping them deal with the company.